Quick Glance Blooming

 Lifting is the technique of removing wet or dry paint from paper to lighten a value, soften edges, correct mistakes, or create highlights.
 It is achieved by absorbing wet paint with a tissue/brush or re-wetting dried paint to gently scrub it away, often creating softer, more organic shapes than masking fluid.

-Sgraffito/Scratch-ing is scratching into wet or dry paint with a palette knife or fingernail creates sharp, fine lines.
+Sgraffito/Scratch-ing is scratching into wet or dry paint with a palette knife or fingernail creating sharp, fine lines.

 An Exacto blade or tooth picks are commonly used.

-Wet on Dry is applying wet, paint-loaded brushes onto completely dried layer of paint.
-Producing crisp, hard-edged, and detailed shapes with intense color saturation.
+Wet on Dry is applying wet, paint-loaded brushes onto a completely dried layer of paint, producing crisp, hard-edged, and detailed shapes with intense color saturation.
 Ideal for adding final details, defined shadows, and foreground elements, usually applied after initial wet-on-wet washes have dried.